Stony Brook University Budget Generalist in Stony Brook, New York

 Review monthly reports for Provost units, proactively identifying budget issues so they can be resolved in a timely and effective manner.
-Review free balances in all operating accounts and advise the Budget Coordinator of potential issues.
+Review free balances in all operating accounts and advise the Senior Budget and Financial Planning Analyst of potential issues.

-Assist the Budget Coordinator with maintaining necessary internal controls, conducting reviews in an effort to ensure the financial goals of the University are achieved.
+Assist the Senior Budget and Financial Planning Analyst with maintaining necessary internal controls, conducting reviews in an effort to ensure the financial goals of the University are achieved.

 Responsible for maintaining the Office of the Provost Budget Manual for each fiscal year.

-Provide unit-guidance on budget planning process, including quarterly meeting support/guidance, data entry into the campus budget module (CBM), & IFR accrual analysis (incl. deficit reduction policies).
+Provide unit-guidance on budget planning process, including quarterly meeting support/guidance, mid-year analysis and year end projections, multi year forecasting and data entry into the campus budget module (CBM), & IFR accrual analysis (incl. deficit reduction policies).